-Q: What's the best way to roast a chicken?
+What's the best way to roast a chicken?

-This is what I do: I set the oven at 450 degrees, put the chicken, breast up, in a pan, and set it in the oven.
-I time it 10 minutes per pound plus 10 to 15 minutes then let it sit out of the oven 10 minutes before carving.
+This is what I do: I set the oven at 450 degrees Fahrenheit, put the chicken, breast up, in a pan, and set it in the oven.
+I time it 10 minutes per pound plus 10 to 15 minutes, then let it sit out of the oven 10 minutes before carving.

-Push the chicken down onto the device so the chicken is vertical, place the whole thing in a cake pan or similar small shallow pan, add a bit of water to the pan, and put it into the 450-degree oven for the same timing, 10 minutes to the pound plus 10 to 15 minutes followed by a 10-minute rest outside the oven before carving).
+Push the chicken down onto the device so the chicken is vertical, place the whole thing in a cake pan or similar small, shallow pan, add a bit of water to the pan, and put it into the 450-degree oven for the same timing (10 minutes to the pound plus 10 to 15 minutes followed by a 10-minute rest outside the oven before carving).

 I've been using this gadget for about 20 years -- you can find them in kitchenware shops all over the country.